ISISNeutronMuon/SScanSS-2/docs/basic_example.rst

 =============
-Example Usage
+Basic Example
 =============
 This tutorial illustrates the basic ideas behind the SScanSS 2 software.
 The files used in this tutorial can be found in the *examples/simple* folder in the install directory.
 This tutorial uses the ENGIN-X instrument and the steps shown should apply to other instruments.

 We begin by creating a new project, click **File**, and then click **New Project**.
 You will see the new project dialog.
-Type in a project name, select ENGIN-X as the instrument and the click create.
+Type in a project name, select ENGIN-X as the instrument and click create.

 .. image:: images/start.png
    :scale: 50